ggplot methods initialize a ggplot object. They can be

 through additional.
 When plotting collections of spectra a factor named as

-indicated by the argument passed to parameter idfactor
+indicated by the argument passed to parameter idfactor, or

 individual members of the collection.
 The spectral object is forwarded